fleetdm/fleet/docs/Using-Fleet/REST-API.md

 detail as we'll see below.

 There's adjacent tables to this one that usually follow the name convention `host_<extra data descriptor>`.
-Examples of this are: `host_additional` that holds additional query results, `host_software` that links a host with many rows from the `software` table.
+Examples of this are: `host_additional` that holds additional query results, `host_` that links a host with many rows from the `software` table.

 - `created_at`: the time the row in the database was created, which usually corresponds to the first enrollment of the host.